tsgates/arch-wiki-markdown/wiki/Linux_Containers.md

 running a getty.
 You will want to double check that you have a getty defined in the container's /etc/inittab for the specific tty.

+If using systemd chances are that a problem with the getty@.service script will bite you.
+The script only starts a getty if /dev/tty0 exists.
+And since this condition is not met in the container, you get no getty.
+Use this patch, to let lxc-console finally work.

+    --- /usr/lib/systemd/system/getty@.service.orig 2013-05-30 12:55:28.000000000 +0000
+    +++ /usr/lib/systemd/system/getty@.service      2013-06-16 23:05:49.827146901 +0000
+    @@ -20,7 +20,8 @@
+     # On systems without virtual consoles, don't start any getty.
+(Note
+     # that serial gettys are covered by serial-getty@.service, not this
+     # unit
+    -ConditionPathExists=/dev/tty0
+    +ConditionVirtualization=|lxc
+    +ConditionPathExists=|/dev/tty0

+     [Service]
+     # the VT is cleared by TTYVTDisallocate

+For more than one getty you have to explicitly enable the needed service (and decrease lxc.tty in the container configuration).
+In the real system a configurable number of getty-services is automatically created from the systemd-logind.service

 > Configuring fstab

     none $CONTAINER_ROOTFS/dev/pts devpts defaults 0 0